-In a city with thousands of restaurants, it can be intimidating to find affordable restaurants in Paris that serve authentic French food.
+In a city with thousands of restaurants, it’s not easy finding the good ones that serve authentic French food at affordable prices.

 Be sure to check out these restaurants the next time you are in Paris.